ciao-project/ciao/_DeploymentAndDistroPackaging/ansible/README.md

 ## NOTES:

-### Running container in privileged mode
+### Running container in privileged mode mapping /dev/
 Container is called in *privileged* mode in order to install your certificates in the CNCI image by using the `losetup` command.
+Because we need to access `/dev/loop*` devices, we also need to mount `/dev/` into the container.
 To learn more about the Docker options used, please refer to the [Docker documentation](https://docs.docker.com/engine/reference/commandline/run/).